findkit/findkit/packages/docs/docs/ui/api/index.md

 _New in v0.21.0_

-Disable loading of the built-in styles.
+Enable or disable loading of the built-in styles.
 Useful when you want total control over the UI styles or you want to load the styles with your own bundler.

 Defaults to `true`